metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_v1beta2_manifest.md

 - `logging` (Attributes) Logging configuration for Kafka. (see [below for nested schema](#nestedatt--spec--kafka--logging))
 - `metadata_version` (String) The KRaft metadata version used by the Kafka cluster.
 This property is ignored when running in ZooKeeper mode.
 If the property is not set, it defaults to the metadata version that corresponds to the 'version' property.
 - `metrics_config` (Attributes) Metrics configuration. (see [below for nested schema](#nestedatt--spec--kafka--metrics_config))
+- `quotas` (Attributes) Quotas plugin configuration for Kafka brokers allows setting quotas for disk usage, produce/fetch rates, and more.
+Supported plugin types include 'kafka' (default) and 'strimzi'.
+If not specified, the default 'kafka' quotas plugin is used. (see [below for nested schema](#nestedatt--spec--kafka--quotas))
 - `rack` (Attributes) Configuration of the 'broker.rack' broker config. (see [below for nested schema](#nestedatt--spec--kafka--rack))
 - `readiness_probe` (Attributes) Pod readiness checking. (see [below for nested schema](#nestedatt--spec--kafka--readiness_probe))
 - `replicas` (Number) The number of pods in the cluster.
 This property is required when node pools are not used.